webfp/tor-browser-selenium/README.md

 ### Take a screenshot

-Currently, we need to add an exception to access de canvas in the Tor Browser permission database.
+Currently, we need to add an exception to access the canvas in the Tor Browser permission database.
 We need to do this beforehand for all the URLs that we plan to visit.

 ```python
 TorBrowserDriver.add_exception(cm.TEST_URL)